FyodorN/PythonMachineLearningProjects/README.md

 # PythonMachineLearningProjects
-My University mini projects in Machine Learning on Python
+Mini projects in Machine Learning on Python from my University